Supplier Diversity Program

-Article 17-B of the Executive Law, enacted in 2014, provides for more meaningful participation in public procurement by Service-Disabled Veteran-Owned Businesses (SDVOBs), thereby further integrating such businesses into New York State’s economy.
-One tool authorized by the law is the use of set asides.
-Set asides permit the reservation in whole or in part of certain procurements by State agencies for SDVOBs.
-The process for managing set asides are the subject of these guidelines from the Commissioner of General Services.
+Veterans’ Service Law Article 3 of the Executive Law, enacted in 2023, provides for more meaningful participation in public procurement by Service Disabled Veteran-Owned Businesses (SDVOBs), thereby further integrating such businesses into New York State’s economy.

 As we know, a diverse business community strengthens the economy and is beneficial to the residents and businesses of our city.
-The Procurement Compliance Department at ECMCC will actively ensure minority business enterprises and service disabled veterans have a fair share to participate in business opportunities & procurement in construction, goods and professional services at ECMCC.
+The Procurement Compliance Department at ECMCC will actively ensure minority, women and service disabled veteran-owned business enterprises have a fair share to participate in business opportunities & procurement in construction, goods and professional services at ECMCC.

-Erie County Medical Center Corporation pledges through their M/WBE/SDVOB Program to:
+Erie County Medical Center Corporation pledges through their Supplier Diversity Program to:

 Our policies and practices are not intended in any manner to require contracts be awarded to anyone other than the lowest responsive responsible bidder and are not to supersede the requirement of any federal or state law or rules, regulations and policies adopted pursuant thereto.